wom/StoryForge/README.md

 # StoryForge

 StoryForge is a command-line tool that generates illustrated children's stories using AI language models.
 Simply provide a story prompt, and StoryForge will create both a short story and accompanying AI-generated images.
-Supports both Google's Gemini AI and Anthropic's Claude AI backends.
+Supports OpenAI, Google's Gemini AI and Anthropic's Claude AI backends.

 ## Features